pabloseijo/Lexical-Analyzer-for-Python-Code/README.md

 ## Contributing

 Contributions to improve the lexical analyzer are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request with your enhancements.

-## License

-This project is open-source and available under the MIT license.
-See the LICENSE file for more details.